 |Accessibility & Drainage Improvements||Work includes reconstructing non-compliant ADA ramps; relocating or reconstructing various storm drain inlets and pipes; minor concrete repairs (curb, gutter, sidewalks); and pavement restoration adjacent to all new concrete.||2020 Accessibility & Drainage Project is complete.
 The City is currently planning the next Accessibility & Drainage Project.|

 |Carriage Drive and Lauppe Lane Safe Schools Corridor Plan||This City evaluated streets and on-site school circulation to identify measures to mitigate deficiencies.
 Included community engagement.
 Carriage/Lauppe between Auburn and Antelope.||City Council accepted the final plan in December 2020.
 City staff will use the plan to seek funding for design and construction.|

 |Local Road Safety Plan||Plan provides a framework to identify, analyze, and prioritize local roadway safety improvements.
 It will focus on identifying opportunities to improve traffic safety within the city using solutions from the engineering, education, enforcement, and emergency services toolboxes.
 Components exist but the City desires to create a documented safety plan.||City Council formally adopted the plan on July 22, 2021.
 The plan can be viewed here.|

 (Caltrans Sustainable Communities Grant)

 |Old Auburn Complete Streets Plan (CalTrans Sustainable Communities Grant)||Project will evaluate existing conditions, identify collision trends and deficiencies.
-Engage community to identify solutions to improve Old Auburn Rd. between Fair Oaks Blvd. and Auburn Blvd.||March 26, 2020 the plan was adopted by City Council.
-The plan will be used to seek grant funding for design and construction phases.|
+Engage community to identify solutions to improve Old Auburn Rd. between Fair Oaks Blvd. and Auburn Blvd.||City Council adopted the plan March 26, 2020.
+The City has secured grant funding for Phase 1A.|